snissn/back-goes-backwards/outline.md

 - **6.1.1 Yang Meridians**
   - **6.1.1.1 Pathways and Characteristics**
-    - Describe how yang meridians generally run along the back and outer sides of the body.
+    - Describe how Yang meridians generally run along the back and outer sides of the body.
   - **6.1.1.2 Associated Functions**
-    - Link yang meridians to functions involving activity, heat, and movement, such as inhalation and extension.
+    - Link Yang meridians to functions involving activity, heat, and movement, such as inhalation and extension.

 - **6.1.2 Yin Meridians**
   - **6.1.2.1 Pathways and Characteristics**
-    - Explain how yin meridians run along the front and inner sides of the body.
+    - Explain how Yin meridians run along the front and inner sides of the body.
   - **6.1.2.2 Associated Functions**
-    - Associate yin meridians with cooling, nourishing, and restorative functions, such as exhalation and flexion.
+    - Associate Yin meridians with cooling, nourishing, and restorative functions, such as exhalation and flexion.

 #### **6.2 Breath and Movement Coordination**

 - **6.2.1 Inhalation and Yang Activation**
   - **6.2.1.1 Expansive Movements**
-    - Discuss how inhalation is linked to upward and outward movements, activating yang energy.
+    - Discuss how inhalation is linked to upward and outward movements, activating Yang energy.
   - **6.2.1.2 Engaging Yang Meridians**
-    - Provide techniques for consciously engaging yang meridians during inhalation.
+    - Provide techniques for consciously engaging Yang meridians during inhalation.

 - **6.2.2 Exhalation and Yin Engagement**
   - **6.2.2.1 Contracting Movements**
-    - Explain how exhalation supports inward and downward movements, engaging yin energy.
+    - Explain how exhalation supports inward and downward movements, engaging Yin energy.
   - **6.2.2.2 Activating Yin Meridians**
-    - Offer methods for engaging yin meridians during exhalation.
+    - Offer methods for engaging Yin meridians during exhalation.

 #### **6.3 Application in Yoga Practice**